You are on the page: Scriptures.ruUpanishads

 1. Then Samkriti said to the Sun: Blessed One, teach me Brahma-vidya.

 The Sun said to him: Listen, Samkriti.
-I will expound the knowledge of Reality, so difficult to comprehend; by this knowledge alone will you become free-while-living (i.e. a jivanmukta).
+I shall expound the knowledge of Reality, so difficult to attain; by this knowledge alone will you become free-in-life (i.e. a jivanmukta).

-4. We feel disgust every day at our innate tendencies (to perform some karmic actions); however, everyone is inclined to engage in noble activities with pleasure.
+4. We feel disgust every day at our innate tendencies (to perform some karmic actions); however, everyone is inclined to engage in noble activity with pleasure.

 5-6.
 The wise do not trust spiritually immature people; the wise never compromise others, but rejoice in their righteous deeds.
-The wise perform good deeds that do not cause pain to any living being; The wise fear sin and always avoid it, and therefore they are not attracted by sensual pleasures.
+The wise perform good deeds that do not cause pain to any living being; the wise fear sin and always avoid it - therefore they are not attracted by sensual pleasures.

 7. The speech of the wise is useful and pleasant; it is always in accordance with time and place (i.e. the wise never speak superfluously).